Southwest Airlines Co. (LUV) Shares Up Despite Recent Market Volatility

 Southwest Airlines Co.
-(NYSE: LUV)’s stock price has increased by 0.17 compared to its previous closing price of 30.03.
-Nevertheless, the company has seen a loss of -3.16% in its stock price over the last five trading days.
+(NYSE: LUV)’s stock price has increased by 1.75 compared to its previous closing price of 29.63. however, the company has experienced a 0.23% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/14/23 that Southwest Outlines Plan to Handle Severe Weather Problems

 Is It Worth Investing in Southwest Airlines Co.
 (NYSE: LUV) Right Now?

 Southwest Airlines Co.
-(NYSE: LUV) has a higher price-to-earnings ratio of 38.08x compared to its average ratio, and the 36-month beta value for LUV is at 1.16.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 9 as “hold,” and 0 as “sell.”
+(NYSE: LUV) has a price-to-earnings ratio of 38.16x that is above its average ratio.
+Additionally, the 36-month beta value for LUV is 1.16.
+There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 9 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for LUV is $44.01, which is $15.0 above the current market price.
-The public float for LUV is 591.67M, and currently, shorts hold a 1.71% of that float.
-The average trading volume for LUV on March 21, 2023 was 7.27M shares.
+The average price predicted by analysts for LUV is $44.01, which is $14.55 above the current price.
+The public float for LUV is 591.67M and currently, short sellers hold a 1.98% ratio of that float.
+The average trading volume of LUV on March 28, 2023 was 7.42M shares.

 LUV’s Market Performance